NiklasPfister/adaXT/README.md

-## adaXT - Fast adapatable and extendable trees for research
+## adaXT - Fast adaptable and extendable trees for research

 **adaXT** is a Python module for tree-based regression and classification that is fast, adaptable and extendable and aims to provide researchers a more flexible workflow when building tree-based models.